My first essay

 "The return of the prodigal son" by Henri Nouwen

-Well it was a bit of a shock writing an essay at first - but once I started it seemed that the words just kept flowing (not that I'm at all talkative! :D ).
+Well it was a bit of a shock writing an essay at first - but once I started it seemed that the words just kept flowing (not that I'm at all talkative! ).
 Ended up having to ignore the quotes in my word count to get it under the limit and finished by 2am Monday morning (I wasn't the latest - Lucy was up to 3am!).

 What did I think of it?
 (I love writing a blog - as I get to make up the questions!)